Aarhus University Seal

 Data processed in UCloud:

-• Is not used to train external AI models
+• Is not used to train external AI models.

-• Is not shared with commercial third parties
+• Is not shared with third-party platforms.

 9. Can students use UCloud?